About the Sonoglyph Collective

 The Sonoglyph Collective fuses poetry, song, storytelling, and spoken word with improvisational music in unique, spontaneous performances.
 Their work draws on influences as diverse as the West African griot tradition, the epic Finnish folk-poetry of the Kalevala, Irish sean-nós singing, torch songs, the blues, classic rock, and free jazz.
 They have given performances and workshops throughout the Twin Cities, at venues including the Blue Harbor Center for the Arts, the East Side Freedom Library, the Wolf House, the Saint Paul Public Library, the Normandale Writing Festival, and the University of Minnesota's Witness Creative Writing Project.

-“A riveting, soulful show that's funny, joyful, and way-smart.” – Carrie Pomeroy, Saint Paul writer
+“A riveting, soulful show that's funny, joyful, and way-smart.” – Carrie Pomeroy, curator of Saint Paul Public Library's Neighborhood Voices

 “The evening’s performance had poets, musicians and audience riding the waves of literary and sonic interplay – splashing, sunning and laughing in the best tradition of collaboration.” – Steve Peterson, Twin Cities arts photographer